-Chris Lester, CEO at the Good Education Group, said the results show the University of Tasmania is demonstrating strength across a number of areas.
+Chris Lester, CEO at the Good Education Media, said the results show the University of Tasmania is demonstrating strength across a number of areas.

 “The Good Universities Guide 2017 shows that there are a broad range of factors that need to be taken into account when choosing a university.
 Students are after a great learning experience and they expect to feel engaged throughout their course.
 The University of Tasmania’s impressive student retention rating proves that they are certainly on the right track in these areas.”

 The Good Universities Guide 2017 provides the only independent five-star performance ratings of Australian undergraduate courses and their providers.

 – ENDS –

 Note: Universities are awarded five stars if they fall within the top 20 per cent of all universities

 This rating shows you how well a university does at keeping students in their courses, based on the proportion of students still enrolled by their second year of study.
 It looks at universities according to a national retention average for students in comparable fields of study with similar ATAR scores.

 This rating shows what percentage of domestic students enrolling at each university come from low socioeconomic or disadvantaged backgrounds, as determined by federal government classifications.